edoardo-paleomag/Magnetic-A/README.md

 * library(devtools)
 * install_github("edoardo-paleomag/PmagDiR")

-### STARTING WITH MAGNETIC-A
+### 2.STARTING WITH MAGNETIC-A

 UPLOAD THE REQUIRE PACKAGES:

-After installation, they must be called before starting Magnetic-A with these commands:
+After installation, all packages must be called before starting Magnetic-A. Type all these commands in sequence:

 * library(plyr)
 * library(dplyr)